Christianity in the 8th century: Missionary expansion

-Once the Christian faith had been established in the valleys of the Oxus and Jaxartes Rivers, it was easily carried further east into the basin of the Tarim River, then into the area north of the Tien Shan Mountains, and finally down into far northwest China, above Tibet.
-This was the principal caravan route, and with so many Christians engaged in the trade it was natural that the gospel was early planted in the towns and cities which were caravan centers.
+Once the Christian faith had been established in the valleys of the Oxus and Jaxartes Rivers, it was easily carried further east into the basin of the Tarim River, then into the area north of the Tien Shan, and finally down into far northwest China, above Tibet.
+This was the principal caravan route, and with so many Christians engaged in the trade, it was natural that the gospel was early planted in the towns and cities that were caravan centres.
 The Mesopotamian patriarch in the 8th century wrote that he was appointing a metropolitan for Tibet, implying that their churches were numerous enough to require bishops and lesser clergy.
 Thus Christians were to be found in Xinjiang, and possibly in Tibet, as early as the 9th century.
-But it was not until the beginning of the 11th century that the faith spread among the nomadic peoples of this and other central Asian regions.
+But it was not until the beginning of the 11th century that the faith spread among the nomadic peoples of this and other Central Asian regions.
 These Christians were chiefly Turko-Tatar peoples, including the Keraites, Onguts, Uyghurs, Naimans, Merkits, and Mongols.